 In terms of international collaborations, Michelle continues artistic conversation with Moise Toure of Les Inacheves, a key thought partner since 2011, and Denis Bisson, Director of Sud-Nord (South-North).
 She is planning to deepen their collaboration during an upcoming sabbatical, slated for spring 2022.

-Michelle's other work in this arena has included leading foolsFURY's French Plays Project, dedicated to the translation and production of new contemporary French plays.
-For foolsFURY, Michelle translated and directed the US Premiere of Fabrice Melquiot's The Unheard of World in 2015.
-For the Playwrights Foundation, Michelle has translated Leonore Confino’s Les Uns sur Les Autres and Nathalie Fillion’s A L’Ouest (co-translated with Emily-Jane Cohen as part of the Voices Found in Translation Festival).
+Other work in the international arena has included leading foolsFURY's French Plays Project, dedicated to the translation of contemporary French plays.
+For foolsFURY, Michelle notably translated and directed the 2015 US Premiere of Fabrice Melquiot's The Unheard of World.